isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/singapore-police-force-arms-and-explosives-a-e-police-licensing-regulatory-department-plrd.md

 ---
-title: Singapore Police Force - Arms and Explosives (A&E) - Police Licensing & Regulatory Department (PLRD)
+title: Singapore Police Force - Arms and Explosives (A&E) - Police Licensing &
+  Regulatory Department (PLRD)
 permalink: /businesses/national-single-window/tradenet/competent-authorities-requirements/spf-Arms-and-explosives
 third_nav_title: Competent Authorities Requirements
 ---
 # Singapore Police Force - Arms and Explosives (A&E) - Police Licensing & Regulatory Department (PLRD)

-## Arms and Explosives Act Chapter 13
+## Arms and Explosives Act 1913

-The import, export and transhipment of arms, explosives and explosives precursors are regulated under the Arms and Explosives Act Chapter 13.
+The import, export and transhipment of arms, explosives and explosives precursors are regulated under the Arms and Explosives Act 1913.

 “Arms” is defined as: